 A demonstration of developmentally appropriate early childhood teaching competencies under guided supervision.
-Student will utilize practical classroom experiences to make connections between theory and practice, develop professional behaviors, and build a comprehensive understanding of children and families.
-Child centered, play-oriented approaches to teaching, learning, and assessment; and knowledge of curriculum content areas will be emphasized as student teachers design, implement and evaluate experiences that promote positive development and learning for all young children.
-ECE 1B may be taken previously or concurrently..
-(L)
+Students will utilize practical classroom experiences to make connections between theory and practice, develop professional behaviors, and build a comprehensive understanding of children and families.
+Child centered, play-oriented approaches to teaching, learning, and assessment; and knowledge of curriculum content areas will be emphasized.
+Students are required to complete 108 hours in addition to weekly lecture at a qualified licensed preschool, school-age, infant-toddler or special needs program.
+Not open for credit for students with credit in ECE 46, 46A, 46B, or 46C.